 Preparation: 30-60 mins.
 Cooking: 8-10 hrs.
-Surface: Steel or Cast Iron Grate

-1 Preheat your Kamado Joe grill to 250°F (121°C) with 2 or 3 chunks of hickory smoking wood added to the firebox.
-Configure the Divide & Conquer® flexible cooking system for smoking by placing the heat deflectors in the lowest position and the grill grates in the highest position.

-2 Rinse and pat the Boston butt dry.
+- 1 Preheat your Kamado Joe grill to 250°F (121°C) with 2 or 3 chunks of hickory smoking wood added to the firebox.
+Place the heat deflector and the grill grate. - 2 Rinse and pat the Boston butt dry.
 Combine the dry rub ingredients and apply liberally to all sides of the meat.
-Allow to sit on the counter at room temperature while the grill preheats.

-3 Place the meat in the center of the grill.
+Allow to sit on the counter at room temperature while the grill preheats. - 3 Place the meat in the center of the grill.
 Allow to cook until the internal temperature in the center of the meat reaches 200°F (93°C).
 On average, this will take 1.5 hours per pound.
 When the internal temperature reaches 200°F (93°C), remove from the grill.
 Allow the meat to sit on the counter uncovered for 10-15 minutes.
-Double wrap the meat in aluminum foil, place it in an empty cooler, and allow it to rest for a minimum of 1 hour and up to 5 hours.

-4 Remove the meat from the foil.
+Double wrap the meat in aluminum foil, place it in an empty cooler, and allow it to rest for a minimum of 1 hour and up to 5 hours. - 4 Remove the meat from the foil.
 Pull the bone out of the meat.
 Shred the meat with forks and serve!